adityajain10/Text-Voice-Controlled-Photo-Album-AWS/README.md

 ### 5. Frontend

 	a.
 Build a simple frontend application that allows users to:
 		i.
-Make search requests to the GET /search endpoint<br/>
-		ii.
-Display the results (photos) resulting from the query<br/>
-		iii.
-Upload new photos using the PUT /photos<br/>
+Make search requests to the GET /search endpoint ii.
+Display the results (photos) resulting from the query iii.
+Upload new photos using the PUT /photos
 	b.
 Create a S3 bucket for your frontend (B2).
 	c.
 Set up the bucket for static website hosting.
 	d.
 Upload the frontend files to the bucket (B2).